DingWB/BG_snm3C-seq/README.md

 Cell-level fastq files (after demultiplex) can be downloaded from GEO with accession ID:

 ### 1.3 Spatial data
-MERFISH transcriptomic data are available on BIL
+MERFISH transcriptomic data are available on [BIL](https://doi.org/10.35077/g.1194) soon

 ### 1.4 bigwig files
 bigwig files are available for download on [Basal Ganglia Epigenome Browser](https://basalganglia.epigenomes.net/)